dakshshah96/awesome-startup-credits/README.md

 ### Cloud Database

 - [MongoDB for Startups](https://www.mongodb.com/startups) - Spend time growing your startup, not managing your database.
 Apply for $3,000 in free MongoDB Atlas credits, access to technical advisors, and more.
-- [ScaleGrid Startup Program](https://scalegrid.io/pricing/offers/startup-program.html) - Save up to $50,000 for a year with 50% off on ScaleGrid's MongoDB, Redis, MySQL and PostgreSQL 'Bring Your Own Cloud' database management plans.
+- [ScaleGrid Startup Program](https://scalegrid.io/pricing/offers/startup-program.html) - Save up to $50,000 for a year with 50% off on ScaleGrid's fully managed hosting plans for MySQL, PostgreSQL, Redis and MongoDB.

 ### Cloud Telephony